tpoisot/ms_pop_networks/ms_pop.md

 ## The basic processes

-% DG: I like the structure of each section, but I would almost try to limit it to one good paragraph per subsection.
-There are already three families of processes (and I propose a fourth one, see below), times 3 paragraphs per process, it already makes 9-12 paragraphs, which is considerable.

 For an interaction to happen between individuals from two populations, these individuals must first meet, then interact.
 Assuming that two populations occupy the same locality, and are active at the same time of the day, then the